 - The testator and witnesses must sign the will in the presence of each other.

 - In the case of the testator, signing includes the making of a mark.
-If the will is signed by the making of a mark it must be signed by a commissioner of oaths who certifies at the end thereof that he has satisfied himself as to the identity of the testator.
+If the will is signed by the making of a mark it must be signed by a commissioner of oaths must sign the document, and certify that he has satisfied himself as to the identity of the testator.

 - Witnesses should not be beneficiaries as they will not be entitled to inherit.